J. J. Thomson: Awards

-Commemorations
+Commemoration

 In November 1927, Thomson opened the Thomson building, named in his honour, in the Leys School, Cambridge.

 In 1991, the thomson (symbol: Th) was proposed as a unit to measure mass-to-charge ratio in mass spectrometry in his honour.

 J J Thomson Avenue, on the University of Cambridge's West Cambridge site, is named after Thomson.

 The Thomson Medal Award, sponsored by the International Mass Spectrometry Foundation, is named after Thomson.

 The Institute of Physics Joseph Thomson Medal and Prize is named after Thomson.

 Thomson Crescent in Deep River, Ontario, connects with Rutherford Ave.